A species-rich wildflower meadow

 Biodiversity and Sustainability across the College's estates

-The College is about to complete a natural capital and biodiversity audit of its external estates.
-This will provide a baseline on the carbon footprint and biodiversity throughout the College’s estate, based on the current use and occupancy.
+In 2021, the College completed a natural capital and biodiversity audit of its external estates.
+This provided a baseline on the carbon footprint and biodiversity throughout the College’s estate, based on the existing use and occupancy.
+An updated audit is due to take place in 2026 and will allow the College to model the effects on overall carbon production of changes to estate management and the introduction of new projects over the last 5 years.

 The College Gardens